belgattitude/nextjs-monorepo-example/.changeset/witty-papayas-report.md

 Examples moved from yarn to pnpm.

 The example repo is now managed by [pnpm7](https://pnpm.io/) rather than [yarn4]().
 Note that both package managers are awesome.
-There's few reasons behind the move:
+There's few benefits behind the move:

+### Advantages

 1. CI install time is ±30% faster (considering package manager install + action cache).
 See [benchmarks](https://gist.github.com/belgattitude/0ecd26155b47e7be1be6163ecfbb0f0b) that were made on the nextjs-monorepo-example.
 From ±1m15s -> ±45s.
 2. Future integration with turbo/docker have some more possibles.

-## Disadvantages
+### Disadvantages

 1. Vercel preview are slower, lambdas sizes bigger (https://gist.github.com/belgattitude/38bc4b779d14d17793316c936879f06e)
 2. Differently from yarn, pnpm version is not committed within the repo.
 There's some extra work